 Having undisturbed study time is vital to your success

-- Select a spot you do not use for other activities.
+- If possible, select a spot that is not used for other activities.

 - Using a dedicated workspace will help you to establish a routine.